 Ms. White serves on the boards of The Metropolitan Museum of Art, The Institute for Advanced Study, The New York Botanical Garden, New York University, Bard Graduate Center, and The Writers Room.
-She is president of the American Friends of the Israel Antiquities Authority.
-She also serves as chairman of the Shelby White and Leon Levy Program for Archaeological Publications at Harvard University.
+She is Chairman of the Friends of the Israel Antiquities Authority.
+She also serves as Chairman of the Shelby White and Leon Levy Program for Archaeological Publications at Harvard University.

 As an author, Ms. White has written financial articles for publications including The New York Times, Town and Country, Redbook and Forbes.
 Her book, “What Every Woman Should Know About Her Husband’s Money,” was published by Random House (1992, 1994).
 She has taught seminar courses on philanthropy at New York University and museum studies at City College of New York and written articles about both philanthropy and art collecting.

 Elizabeth Moynihan, Founding Trustee